 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The risk of investing cash equivalents into fixed interest rate investments is mitigated by the short terms in which these investments mature.
-The Company is exposed to interest rate risk only to the extent of its interest income on Treasury bills and money market funds.
+The Company is exposed to interest rate risk only to the extent of its interest income on Treasury Bills and money market funds.
 These are typically short-term investments with a term of less than ninety days.
-The Company has no interest bearing debt.
+As of December 31, 2014, the Company had no interest bearing debt.